Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Shinonome (東雲)

-Tokyo Bay waterfront district meaning 'Dawn Clouds,' featuring innovative sustainable housing and contemporary architecture
+Tokyo Bay waterfront district meaning 'Dawn Clouds,' with sustainable housing and contemporary architecture

 Odaiba (お台場)